maxitg/SetReplace/Documentation/Generators/GenerateMultihistory.md

 # GenerateMultihistory

 **`GenerateMultihistory`** is the most configurable multihistory generator.
-With no parameters, it attempts to generate all possible histories starting from the initial state.
-However, it can be configured to generate partial multihistories and even single histories, although, [`GenerateSingleHistory`](GenerateSingleHistory.md) is more convenient for that.
+With no parameters specified, it attempts to generate all possible histories starting from the initial state.
+However, it can be configured to generate partial multihistories and even single histories, although [`GenerateSingleHistory`](GenerateSingleHistory.md) is more convenient for that.

 For example, for a [`MultisetSubstitutionSystem`](/Documentation/Systems/MultisetSubstitutionSystem.md):